benjaminbolbrinker/teoroo-journal-club/README.rst

 This is a simple Python project illustrating how Python functions can be exposed from both C and Rust using the C Python API (https://docs.python.org/3/extending/extending.html) and Rust's PyO3 library (https://github.com/PyO3/pyo3), respectively.
+The project also contains a benchmark in order to provide a feeling for the effiency of C, C++, Fortran, Rust and Python.

 What is going on?
 *****************